bheatwole/pushgp/README.md

 This is accomplished with a macro that takes a series of types as parameters and produces both a generated Context and a generated Configuration.

+Code is the component that knows how to parse strings and turn them into Instructions.
+It also knows how to create a new random instruction for the Code type.

+An Instruction knows how to execute itself within a virtual machine and may hold data as well.
+The Instruction trait meets all the requirements so that Instructions can be used at trait objects.

+Some Instructions, when executed, produce a new random Instruction by calling out to its associated Code.
+An Instruction depends upon certain traits of the Virtual Machine such that it won't compile without it. (i.e. an instruction requires the Bool stack to exist, or for certain State trait implementations)

+Instructions also know how to turn themselves back to strings.

+Both the Code and Exec stacks hold `Box<dyn Instruction>`

+The Virtual Machine holds the RNG and the memory (both Stack and State).
+It is a unique struct created by the user of this library and, with some helper macros, implements all the traits necessary to execute Instructions.

+The weights for random code are stored in the Virtual Machine as well